AWS OpenSearch¶

 SysMemoryUtilization |

 The percentage of instance memory in use.
-A high value for this metric is normal and does not usually indicate a problem with the cluster.
+A high value for this metric is normal and usually does not indicate a problem with the cluster.
 For a better indication of potential performance and stability issues, see the JVMMemoryPressure metric.
 Related node statistics: Minimum, Maximum, Average Related cluster statistics: Minimum, Maximum, Average |

 OpenSearchDashboardsConcurrentConnections |